osklunds/Distributed-SWMR-register/README.md

 The `remote_starter` directory contains the code for another helper tool. `remote_starter` automatically starts ABD nodes on remote machines via SSH.
 More details are in `remote_starter/README.md`.

 The `commons` directory contains code that is shared between the above programs.

+To run the unit tests, navigate to the directory of interest and type `cargo test` as usual.

 ## Compatibility